Closed Loop Control Getting Started

 PID Constants and Configuration

 To run a PID loop, several constants are required.
-For a more advanced controller, even more parameters need to be set and tuned.
+More advanced controllers require additional parameters to be set and tuned.

 PID Parameters